Chocolate, Maple and Irish Whiskey Pots

 Method

-3. Add nutmeg and cloves, put on a low heat and leave to infuse for 4-5 minutes.
+2. Pour cream and milk into a pan.
+Add nutmeg and cloves.
+Put over low heat and infuse for 4-5 minutes.

-6. Pour this syrup mixture into the warm chocolate mixture and combine.
+5. Pour this syrup mixture into the warm chocolate mixture and combine well.

-8. Pour into ramekins or glass dishes, place in a roasting tray and fill ⅔ with water.
+8. Pour the mixture into ramekins or glass dishes.
+Place in a roasting tray, fill the tray two-thirds with water.

 Chef’s tip: